mckinsey/causalnex/README.md

 > "A toolkit for causal reasoning with Bayesian Networks."

-CausalNex aims to become one of the leading library for causal reasoning and "what-if" analysis using Bayesian Networks.
+CausalNex aims to become one of the leading libraries for causal reasoning and "what-if" analysis using Bayesian Networks.
 It helps to simplify the steps:
  - To learn causal structures,
  - To allow domain experts to augment the relationships,
  - To estimate the effects of potential interventions using data.